Eligibility for funding

-Exceptionally, where co-funding is being provided by another funder, individual Research Councils may set up specific calls inviting proposals from overseas or UK research organisations not normally eligible for Research Council funding.
+Exceptionally, specific calls may be set up inviting proposals from overseas or UK research organisations not normally eligible for Research Council funding.
 It will be made clear in the specific call guidance which organisations may apply.
+In these circumstances’ organisations will be required to undertake due diligence checks by the UKRI Funding Assurance team.

 Due diligence guidance for UK research organisations collaborating overseas

-Due Diligence guidance (PDF, 489KB) is available to provide guidance on requirements when undertaking research in partnership with overseas research organisations.
+Due Diligence guidance (PDF, 269KB) is available to provide guidance on requirements when undertaking research in partnership with overseas research organisations.
 It is not intended to set rigid rules, but to enable research organisations to develop their own policies and processes which are commensurate with their risk appetite and the type of research being undertaken.

 Cross-disciplinary mental health research agenda